 People are paying good money for those ads and the only reason they would be doing that is if those ads are converting.
 In other words, those titles are getting results.

-- Use emotion in your titles
+#10.
+Use emotional trigger words in your titles

 It’s well known that most purchases are made on the basis of emotions.
 And the same applies to the links that people click on in the search results.